deepakness/crispwrite/README.md

-# Crispwrite - Clean Blog Powered by 11ty
+# Crispwrite - Clean Blog Template

-A 11ty static site starter theme for a clean personal website and blog.
+A minimalist, fast-loading blog built with 11ty and Tailwind CSS.
+Clean design, optimized for readability and performance.

 ## Getting Started